Powered by SchoolDash

 This school is a member of Marches Academy Trust.
 (Other schools in this trust include Shrewsbury Academy, Sir John Talbot's School, The Grove School and Idsall School.)

-Particular strengths include Representation.
-Relative weaknesses include Destinations and Disadvantaged pupils.
+Particular strengths include Representation, Finances, Admissions and Disadvantaged pupils.
+Relative weaknesses include Destinations and Attendance.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.